 View and manage incidents in Microsoft Defender for Business

 As threats are detected and alerts are triggered, incidents are created.
-Your company's security team can view and manage incidents in the Microsoft 365 Defender portal.
+Your company's security team can view and manage incidents in the Microsoft Defender portal.
+You must have appropriate permissions assigned to perform the tasks in this article.
+See Security roles and permissions in Microsoft Defender for Business.

 This article includes: